synic/blog/articles/2024-11-26_doot-simple-task-runner-for-your-projects.md

 Doot is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems) task runner.
 Similar to `make`, but meant to be used for non-C style projects.
-Comes out of the box with simple docker support.

 -->

 Doot is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems) task runner.
 Similar to `make`, but meant to be used for non-C style projects.
-Comes out of the box with simple docker support.

 # Getting Started